Kiln-AI/demos/end_to_end_project_demo/README.md

 Next we walk through some examples of iterating on the project:

  - A case of fixing a bug we discovered in the system: the model will delete every file on your hard drive if you ask it to.
 We create a new eval ensuring the generated commands are not destructive, and then iterate on prompts to prevent this from happening.
- - Using evals to find tradeoffs between concerns: instruction following going down when we're prescriptive about things like desctivtive edits
+ - Using evals to find tradeoffs between concerns.
+In this demo we found instruction following went down as we got more prescriptive about things like destructive edits.
+This makes sense, but we'd have to confirm we want that tradeoff.
  - Adding more evals representing product goals: don't recommend competitors, technical preferences (prefer mp4 container), etc

 Details: